Cable-s/RandomProcessing/sketch_2DicePlot/2-Dice-Plot.md

-A small program that will roll 2 dice, add the rolls, and plat it to a graph
+A small program that will roll 2 dice, add the rolls, and plot it to a graph